mltooling/project-template/CONTRIBUTING.md

 ## Issues and bug reports

 - We use GitHub issues to track bugs and enhancement requests.
-- First, do a quick search on the Github issue tracker to see if the issue has already been reported.
+- First, do a quick search on the Github issue tracker or the known issues section in the readme to see if the issue has already been reported.
 If so, it's often better to just leave a comment on an existing issue rather than creating a new one.
 Old - and sometimes closed - issues also often include helpful tips and solutions to common problems.
 - When creating an issue, try using one of our [issue templates](https://github.com/mltooling/project-template/issues/new/choose) which already contain some guidelines on which content is expected to process the issue most efficiently.
 If no template applies, you can of course also create an issue from scratch.
 - Please provide as much context as possible when you open an issue.
 The information you provide must be comprehensive enough to reproduce that issue for the assignee.
 Therefore, contributors should use but aren't restricted to the issue template provided by the project maintainers.
 - Please apply one or more applicable [labels](https://github.com/mltooling/project-template/labels) to your issue so that all community members are able to cluster the issues better.